 About This Statistic

 This graph shows Apple's iPhone revenue as a percentage of the company’s total global revenue in each respective quarter from 2009 to 2017.
-In the fourth quarter of 2015, Apple generated 62.54 percent of its revenue from iPhone sales.
+In the first quarter of 2017, Apple generated 69.4 percent of its revenue from iPhone sales.

 iPhone share of Apple’s revenue – additional information

 Since its introduction in 2007, Apple's iPhone sales have consistently increased, going from around 40 million units sold in 2010 to more than 212 million iPhones sold in 2016 alone. iPhone sales worldwide generated more than 136 billion U.S. dollars in revenues in 2016.
 As sales increased, the iPhone gained space within the company, and has become the most successful Apple product to date.
 The iPhone’s share of the company’s total revenue has jumped from about 25 percent in the beginning of 2009 to around 70 percent in the first quarter of 2017.
 As of the first quarter of 2017 (4Q '16 calendar year), iPhone’s share of Apple’s revenue was at 69.4 percent, the third highest figure to date.
 Much of the iPhone’s success can be attributed to Apple’s ability to keep the product competitive throughout the years, with new releases and updates.

 The recent growth in iPhone sales revenue can be attributed to the release of the iPhone 6 and 6s, as these two newest models accounted for about 80 percent of all iPhone shipments in the first quarter of 2015.
 With the introduction of these models to the market, Apple has improved their sales figures and the iPhone has become even more dominant in Apple’s total revenue.